 - ¾ lb fresh kale

-- 2 large carrots, peeled and grated
+- 2 large carrots peeled and coarsely grated

 - ½ cup raw sunflower seeds

-- 2 tablespoons soy sauce
+- 2 tablespoons tamari or light soy sauce

 - 2 tablespoons seasoned rice wine vinegar